Sample-Efficient and Surrogate-Based Design Optimization of Underwater Vehicle Hulls: Introduction

+We pursue both sample-efficienct optimization and surrogate modeling approaches for a real-world problem of optimizing the design of a UUV.
+UUVs have a broad scope of both civilian and military applications, ranging from oceanography to payload delivery, anti-submarine warfare, and reconnaissance, to name a few~\cite{allard2014unmanned,fletcher2000uuv,button2009survey}.
+Such applications require long-range endurance and the operation of the UUV.
+For more energy-efficient and longer-range UUVs, it is critical to optimize the shape of the hull, which has the most dominant effect on the drag resistance arising from its movement through the water.
 Hull designs focusing on an axisymmetric body of revolution are the most popular due to their hydrodynamic and homeostatic stability, pressure-bearing capacity, and space utilization.
 Axisymmetric bodies of revolution used in UUVs hulls are classified into various types~\cite{liu2021fine}, of which the Myring-type hull profile \cite{myring1976theoretical} is most commonly used due to its optimized inner space, minimized drag force, streamlined flow characteristics, and favorable geometry for both dynamic and hydrostatic pressure.
 Many commercial UUVs today like Blufin, Remus100, and Swordfish use a Myring hull design \cite{french2010analysis}.
 Due to their popularity \cite{french2010analysis}, we focus on Myring hull designs in this work, though our methodology is general.

 In the first part of the present work, our goal is to investigate different optimization and sampling methods' performance with a CFD simulator in the loop to find the optimal shape of a UUV hull.
 We compare several numerical methods, selected based on the authors' knowledge of current practice.
 For comparing the performance of these different methods, we are interested in two properties: \textit{expected sample efficiency} in finding the optimal design, and \textit{variance in the search process} (convergence behavior).
 These are defined as follows: let $S$ be the set of labeled sample designs in the process of design optimization, and let $f$ map each candidate hull design $S_i$ to the steady-state drag force $F$ experienced as the UUV with design $S_i$ flows through water (defined more carefully in Section \ref{sec:Methodology}).
 A sample-efficient design optimization process minimizes the expected cardinality of $S$ while also discovering an optimal design (i.e., finding an argmin of $f$, whose minimum is $F^\text{optimal}$).
 Although $F^\text{optimal}$ is not known a priori, we can find an observed optimum by minimizing all evaluations obtained by running different optimization methods.
 Since each optimization process is different in such cases, we are interested in expected sample efficiency, i.e., the method that yields the most optimal design in expectation on a given budget.
 Variability in the search process (convergence behavior) measures the variance in the optimization process when started with different initializations in design space.
 We measure variance by $|F^\text{max}- F^\text{min}|$, i.e., the range of drag coefficients observed across each iteration.
 To our knowledge, there is no empirical study on the convergence performance and sample efficiency of the methods we study in the context of CFD simulations.
 We ultimately find that Bayesian Optimization---Lower Confidence Bound (BO-LCB) is the best-suited method for our considered UUV design optimization problem.